Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-28 - SAP components such as (A)SCS, application servers, WebDispatchers, etc are backed up to DR location using an appropriate backup tool or ASR
+### SAP-28 - SAP components are backed up to DR location using an appropriate backup tool or ASR

 **Category: Disaster Recovery**